artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 <p>originate from these opposing sources <cite>(1.595–8)</cite></p>
 </blockquote>

-The python is among the forms that are generated, and Ovid tells the tale of Apollo killing the Python (and establishing the Pythian games to ensure memory of his great dead).
+The Python is among the forms that are generated, and Ovid tells the tale of Apollo killing the Python (and establishing the Pythian games to ensure memory of his great dead).
 Next, Ovid weaves in the first rape story of the _Metamorphoses_:

 <blockquote class="poetry">
 <p>Daphne, the daughter of the river god</p>